2020009-CPE/myPhonebook/README.md

 Download Zip<br>
 Click olivaPhonebook.jar to test it<br>
-If the jar didnt work, you can create a new jar<br>
+If the jar did not work, you can create a new jar<br>
 by clicking the Bat file (compile)<br>